GraphZero/IndustryJavaLab1/README.md

 # BuisnessJava
-My temporary repo for "Java w zastosowaniach produkcyjnych".
+My  "Java w zastosowaniach produkcyjnych".

-First assigments are in the "build.gradle" file.

 Zad 1 and 2 are in build.gradle